a5russell/Defective_Library_Mendes_Russell/README.md

 - <b>Scripts</b>        Short scripts written for this analysis.
 Seperated from jupyter notebooks for readability and portability.
 - <b>Sequencing</b>     Folder that would contain NGS samples to regenerate this pipeline.
 Folder achitecture essential to run of pipeline.
 - <b>flowCytometry</b>  Flow cytometry raw data
 - <b>qPCR</b>           qPCR raw data

 #Dependencies

 Code within this repository was run with the following tools, and versions, installed and available from PATH.
-Many can be found and installed through conda (https://docs.conda.io/en/latest/), which is probably the easiest way to reconstruct this pipeline.
-However specific websites and documentation are provided where available.
+Specific websites and documentation are provided where available.

 - <b>Python</b>      run with version 3.7.
 Available from https://www.python.org/downloads/release/python-370/
 - <b>Trimmomatic</b> run with version 0.39.
 Available from http://www.usadellab.org/cms/?page=trimmomatic